Policies Pertaining to Graduate Assistantships

 - Staff Assistants.
 Staff Assistants assist in roles other than teaching or research.
 Duties of a staff assistant may include but are not limited to serving as a resident adviser, counselor, academic adviser, office support, or library assistant.

 - The Dean of the Graduate School shall be responsible for approving the designation of each graduate assistant based on the duties assigned.

-- Each year the Graduate Council will determine the minimum monthly assistantship stipends or hourly rate for the following year (August 16 - August 15).
+- Each year the Graduate Council will make a recommendation to the President and Executive Vice President and Provost as to the minimum monthly assistantship stipends or hourly rate for the following academic year.